RobertTalbert/discretecs/activities/module7/bc-video3-script.md

 Now we need to find out how to get these two other numbers.

 We can make up a similar recurrence relation for B,4,3 and B,4,2.
+Let's focus just on B43 for now.

 B43 is the set of 4-bit strings with weight 3.
-Just as with B5,3, every such bit string is
+Just as with B5,3, every such bit string is one of two things: A 1 followed by a 3-bit string with weight 2, or a 0 followed by a 3 bit string of weight 3.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYxMDA2NzY0LDMzNzE0MzMwMiwtODE0ND
+eyJoaXN0b3J5IjpbMTE4OTYxNDg0NywzMzcxNDMzMDIsLTgxND
-UxNTc4XX0=
+Q1MTU3OF19
 -->